 SIA to launch world's longest commercial flights on Oct 11

-The near 19-hour flight will operate between Singapore and New York's Newark Liberty International Airport.
+The near 19-hour flight will fly between Singapore and New York's Newark Liberty International Airport.

 SINGAPORE: Singapore Airlines (SIA) will launch the world's longest commercial flights on Oct 11 between Singapore and New York, the airline said in a news release on Wednesday (May 30).